alijavidani/Local_Global_Representation_Learning/README.md

 ### Patch-Matching
-To see the result of the patch-matching algorithm: upload your image with the name test.png and run:
+To see the result of the patch-matching algorithm: upload your image with the name test.png in the directory of the repository and run:
 ```
 python patch_matching.py
 ```
-It generates an image in the directory of the repository with the name result.png and prints the corresponding patches in the console.
+It generates an image in same directory with the name result.png and prints the corresponding patches in the console.

 ## Citation
 If you find this repository useful, please consider giving a star :star: and citation :t-rex::